 Bells and Ringers

-The Cathedral has a peal of eight bells, which are hung for full-circle change ringing in the English style.
+The Cathedral has a ring of eight bells, which are hung for full-circle change ringing in the English style.

-Each bell is rung by one person, who turns it in full circle by means of a rope attached to a wooden wheel, and running down through the floor to the ringer below.
-The methods are rung by memory, and co-ordinated by a conductor who rings one of the bells.
-Ringers remember the methods by learning the “blue line” … or the course of their own bell amongst the other bells.
+Each bell is rung by one person, who turns it nearly 360° by means of a rope attached to a wooden wheel.
+A group of bell ringers is called a band.
+Methods are rung by memory and are co-ordinated by a conductor who rings one of the bells.

 The Cathedral Bells ringing Grandsire Triples, half-muffled